ElroyHobbes/quickflip-miniapp/README.md

 - Confirm required tools are installed.
 - Remove and reinstall dependencies if needed.
 - Check the project configuration files for expected commands.
+- Review recent changes if the project previously worked.

+## Contributing

+Contributions should keep the project clear, maintainable, and aligned with its existing structure.

+Suggested workflow:

+1. Clone the repository.